 The country’s location is within a seismically active zone.
 As such, some small tremors are recorded annually, however serious earthquakes are infrequent and rarely occur, the last one being in 1979.
-Visitors should remain aware of this and listen for any government issued warnings.
+Visitors should remain aware of this and listen for any government-issued warnings.

-Montenegro is in the process of joining the EU and the North Atlantic Treaty Organisation where it will make alliances with the current 28 independent member countries.
+Montenegro is in the process of joining the EU and the North Atlantic Treaty Organisation, where it will make alliances with the current 28 independent member countries.
 It joined the UN in 2006.
 Other international organisations Montenegro is a member of includes: OSCE, International Labour Organisation, World Health Organisation and the International Monetary Fund to name a few.

 Montenegro has exceptional relations with the United States and UK, with countries such as United Arab Emirates, France and Germany holding Embassies in the country.

 In order to drive in Montenegro, a valid driving licence is essential, and an international driving permit is required for non-European visitors.
-If you are bringing in your own vehicle to the country, you must have relevant documents such as the vehicle registration and owner documents, as well as valid European vehicle insurance.
+If you are bringing in your own vehicle to the country, you must have relevant documents such as the vehicle registration and owner documents, as well as a valid European vehicle insurance.

 The road conditions are relatively poor in many parts of Montenegro, particularly rural areas.
 Tourists should be particularly wary of the Moraca Canyon road in the north of Podgorica.
 It can get especially overcrowded in the summer and is subject to frequent rockslides.

-Montenegrin drivers can be reckless on the roads, overtaking others on winding roads so visitors should remain extremely alert at all times.
+Montenegrin drivers can be reckless on the roads, overtaking others on winding roads, so visitors should remain extremely alert at all times.
 All drivers must wear their seatbelts and winter tyres must be attached between November and March.
 There must be a fluorescent jacket in each vehicle alongside a European car accident report form.

 Taxi services are generally safe and visitors should use only officially marked taxis.
-Bus and train services are available within most of the country’s cities and towns however be aware that the train service is relatively old and can often be subject to lengthy delays.
+Bus and train services are available within most of the country’s cities and towns, however be aware that the train service is relatively old and can often be subject to lengthy delays.

 Religion: Christianity (Serbian Orthodox Church) and Islam